cboydstun/bounce-v3/orders.md

 ### Payment Processing

+#### Payment Methods

+The application supports multiple payment methods:

+1. **PayPal**: Online payment processed through PayPal's payment gateway
+2. **Cash**: Cash payment collected at the time of delivery
+3. **QuickBooks**: Payment processed through QuickBooks (admin-only)
+4. **Free**: No payment required (admin-only)

+#### Deposit Options

+For PayPal payments, customers can choose between:

+1. **Full Payment**: Pay the entire amount upfront
+2. **Deposit Payment**: Pay a deposit (typically 50% of the total) upfront, with the remaining balance due at delivery

+Cash payments are always processed as full payments at the time of delivery.

 #### PayPal Integration

 The application uses the official PayPal React SDK (`@paypal/react-paypal-js`) for payment processing.
 This integration provides a seamless checkout experience with both PayPal and credit card payment options.